Corey Clark: Early life and career

 At age 14, Clark started and performed as the lead vocalist in an R&B vocal group called Envy.
 The group also included the now-Grammy Award-winning singer Ne-Yo, Solomon Ridge and Ray Blaylock.
 Envy performed in several talent contests, and a few years later, won the grand prize at a Las Vegas amateur singing contest.
-Envy also opened major shows for major artists such as Mýa and Destiny's Child, and performed during Amateur Night at the famous Apollo Theater in Harlem, New York.
+Envy also opened major shows for major artists such as Mýa and Destiny's Child, and performed during Amateur Night at the Apollo Theater in Harlem, New York.
 The group signed a recording deal in 2000, but nothing came of it, and it disbanded after eight years of performances.

-Clark and his family moved to Nashville, and while working as a stage hand in 2002, Clark auditioned for the reality TV music competition show American Idol; he has been described as "one of the most impressive top ten finalists of the talent search’s second season".
+Clark and his family moved to Nashville, and while working as a stage hand in 2002, Clark auditioned for the reality television music competition show American Idol; he has been described as "one of the most impressive top ten finalists of the talent search's second season".
 Clark names making it to the top 32 finalists during that season to be his proudest moment.